 Once we were set up on the device, we were impressed overall with how well the Mini responded to our directives – in English, anyway.
 The Google Mini seems a bit more intuitive than previous home assistants in that it was able to understand less specific instructions.
 So rather than having to tell Google to play Netflix on Chromecast, it worked when we simply told it to play Orange is The New Black.
 And when we asked it to show us pictures of Italy, it didn’t need us to tell it that we were hoping to view pictures from our 2010 Italy trip in Google Photos.
 Furthermore, the Google Assistant seemed to need less time to “think” about the responses she was giving.

 However, when we attempted to speak to the device in Spanish, the Google Assistant had a bit more trouble.
 It only responded to directives in Spanish about half the time and often got confused.
-It would be great if Google Assistant could simply allow a user to change their language preference in the app – or even better, simply use voice match to recognize a user with a preference for Spanish.
+Since initial testing, we’re happy to report that the device is now bilingual, meaning it can respond to users in an English and Spanish household interchangeably.

 Voice call quality

 This is one area where Amazon’s Alexa Echo Dot has an edge over the Google Home Mini.
 Even though Amazon only recently added voice-calling while Google has had it for longer, we were disappointed with the overall sound quality with the Mini.
 The people on the receiving end of our call could not hear us very well.
 When we tried to talk with the person while standing 10 feet away from the speaker, our voices were barely audible.
 When we moved to just two feet away there wasn’t much improvement.
 The woman who worked at the restaurant we called hung up on us because she couldn’t hear us talking to her through the device.